convergence? is this some new age thing?

 If there's something else you're wondering about that we might not have thought of, please ask.
 We will do our best to accommodate you.

-Closer to the event we will solicit info on your entertainment preferences, allergies, food and beverage preferences and sensitivities, and any other info you'd want us to know that could help us provide good hospitality, but feel free to bring up anything on your mind sooner.
+Closer to the event we will solicit info on your entertainment preferences, allergies and sensitivities, food and beverage preferences, and any other info you'd want us to know that could help us provide good hospitality, but feel free to bring up anything on your mind sooner.

 what to bring?

-We'll circulate a full packing list closer to the event, but you'll definitely want to bring comfortable warm-weather attire, at least one flashlight per person, good walking shoes, enough cash for meals (there are no ATMs in Yelapa, but cabs in Vallarta will stop at an ATM on the way to the water taxi), swim and snorkel gear if you plan to go in the water, and sun protection.
+We'll circulate a full packing list closer to the event, and would be happy to send one on request, but you'll definitely want to bring comfortable warm-weather attire, at least one flashlight or headlamp per person, good walking shoes, enough cash for meals (there are no ATMs in Yelapa, but cabs in Vallarta will stop at an ATM on the way to the water taxi), swim and snorkel gear if you plan to go in the water, and sun protection.

 what to do in advance?